broskobandi/c-string/README.md

 The macro wrappers implicitly carry out error propagation by automatically exiting the caller function with status code 1 upon failure.
+Getter macros return the desired data directly.
+The macro wrappers can only be used when using gcc or clang compilers.

 ```c
 //main.c